 Traidcraft plc, on whom we rely for our supply of Fairtrade goods has announced that they are having acute difficulties due to economic uncertainty, stagnant wages and a devalued pound following the Brexit referendum.
-On Sunday 7 October we will have a letter available for you to add your signature should you concur.
-This letter has been written by Shelagh Bain, our Fair Trader, and Rev Peter Johnston and is addressed to Ross Thomson MP.
+On Sunday 7 October we had a letter available for folks to add their signature should they concur.
+This letter was been written by Shelagh Bain, our Fair Trader, and Rev Peter Johnston and was addressed to Ross Thomson MP.
 The letter highlights the issues and asks for our MP to ask Dr Liam Fox MP a question in relation to this issue.

-If you would like to read the letter ahead of Sunday, please follow this link.
+If you would like to read the letter, please follow this link.

 What Can We Do?